Strider-CD/strider-cli/README.md

   list          List local plugins.
-Use --all to fetch all. install       Install a plugin from the ecosystem. uninstall     Uninstall a plugin upgrade       Replace a plugin with the the latest version init          Initialize a new plugin for development runTest       Run a test and optionally deploy pruneJobs     Cleanup all jobs except for the latest 20 or custom
+Use --all to fetch all. install       Install a plugin from the ecosystem. uninstall     Uninstall a plugin upgrade       Replace a plugin with the latest version init          Initialize a new plugin for development runTest       Run a test and optionally deploy pruneJobs     Cleanup all jobs except for the latest 20 or custom